bealc/gen-ai-example/README.md

 ## Python Tips

-* Can use Python formatted string literals to include method arguments within a string.
+* Can use Python formatted string literals to include method arguments within a string